 Log into the management portal and navigate to the computer account you want to add a Mailbox Level backup set to.

-Go to the Backup tab and click on the Add Backup Set button below it.
+Go to the Backup tab and click on the button next to Exchange Mailbox Level.

 Get-WebServicesVirtualDirectory | Select name,*url* | fl

-The final page will give you a summary of the backup set you just configured.
-Click Create to finalize the backup set.
+Click Next to see a summary of the backup set or hit Create Backup Set to finalize the backup set creation.